sinharitun/FragmentManager-in-Android-STudio/README.md

-Created a android application implementing fargments and fragments manager
+Created an android application implementing fargments and fragments manager